Saint Laurent Boulevard: Neighbourhoods

 Despite the origin of its name, the Boulevard does not enter the borough of Saint-Laurent, which is entirely to its west.

 Famous residents

 The Main has produced many of Canada's most prolific individuals in the arts and has acted as a memory space.
-Novelists Mordecai Richler, Rejean Ducharme and Michel Tremblay and poets Irving Layton, A. M. Klein and Leonard Cohen were all influenced by this area.
+Novelists Mordecai Richler, Réjean Ducharme and Michel Tremblay and poets Irving Layton, A. M. Klein and Leonard Cohen were all influenced by this area.
 Canada's most prestigious award for fiction, the Scotiabank Giller Prize, was named after journalist Doris Giller, a native to the area.

 Depictions in popular culture

 Sass Jordan's 1992 hit single "Going Back Again" also depicts Saint Lawrence Boulevard as the dividing line between Montreal's English and French cultures, expressing the hope that "Someday we will come together Lord/Reach across this great divide".
 Trevanian's 1976 novel The Main is set in the more run-down district of the sixties, before the modern renaissance.
 Montreal singer Cœur de pirate's 2011 album Blonde includes a song entitled "Saint-Laurent" that refers to the street.
 Saint Laurent Boulevard is also mentioned in The Blacklist (2013), as the location where Raymond 'Red' Reddington (played by James Spader) takes Agent Elizabeth 'Lizzy' Keen (Megan Boone) to meet his liaison for the next attack, within the second episode of the first season, entitled "The Freelancer".